fengrujie0721/Funded-Projects-on-Kickstarter-Analysis-in-Excel/README.md

 2. Limitations:
 There are all together 300,000 cases.
 The sample here is only 4,000.
 Only a third can get positive outcome.
 In this sample, the success rate is 2185/4114=0.53.
 Therefore, the sample showed higher success rate than the actual one.
 3. Other possible tables/graphs:
-We can get pivot table that counts how many campaigns were successful, failed, canceled, or are currently live per country, per goal.
+Pivot table that counts how many campaigns were successful, failed, canceled, or are currently live per country, per goal.